MicrosoftDocs/azure-dev-docs/articles/java/ee/howto-deploy-java-liberty-app-manual.md

 You can now use the following steps to test the Docker image locally before deploying to Azure.

 1. Run the image using the following command.
-Note we're using the environment variables defined previously.
+This command uses the environment variables defined previously.

    ### [Bash](#tab/in-bash)